 Some have coloring agents or artificial ingredients that may not be acceptable to you.
 There are also books and recipes out there that can show you how to make your own custom soda syrups with sweeteners or not.

 Home Soda Makers

 These are popular systems because they are easy to order and you can get a lot of different flavors.
-If you want something easy and fool proof then go for it but the keg system and C02 tank with juices system I use is a lot cheaper and to be honest I do not care for the lemon lime and natural flavors that Soda Stream produces.
+If you want something easy and foolproof then go for it but the keg system and C02 tank with juices system I use are a lot cheaper and to be honest I do not care for the lemon-lime and natural flavors that Soda Stream produces.